tahseenk2/FinalAssignment/README.md

 # FinalAssignment

-"FinalAssign" is the AngularProject
+"FinalAssign" is the AngularProject.

-"LeaveAPI" is the WebAPI
+"LeaveAPI" is the WebAPI.

 Please refresh the page or switch between the buttons, in-case the data doesn't get updated or displayed after Add/Edit operations.